developer-portal/content/deployment/openshift/about.md

     Run 'oc status' to view your app.
 ```

+You can find more comprehensive walkthroughs in the official documentation under [References](#references).

 ## Online Developer Preview

 An Online offering of the new OpenShift platform based on Docker and Kubernetes is available as a Developer Preview.